 What is e-ako maths?

-- e-ako maths is a resource created to support students who are having difficulty developing a sound knowledge and understanding of important maths ideas from levels 1-5 of the New Zealand Curriculum.
+- e-ako maths is a resource created to support students' development of a sound knowledge and understanding of important maths ideas from levels 1-5 of the New Zealand Curriculum.

-- e-ako maths is designed to complement and support your existing teaching programme and is not intended to be a stand alone tool for teaching these important concepts.
+- e-ako maths is designed to complement and support a classroom teaching programme and is not intended to be a stand alone tool for teaching these important concepts.
 The supporting resources linked below will help integrate e-ako maths into your class programme.
 Click to read about ways that the student e-ako can be used, both by students and as professional learning and development for teachers.

 - Each student will have their own account so that they can explore the material at their own pace.
 Each account needs to have a unique username, but the accounts can share an email address so you could use a class email address if you wish.

-- e-ako maths provides a pathway of interactive learning modules (e-ako) for students to work through.
+- e-ako maths provides pathways of interactive learning modules (e-ako) for students to work through.
 Students can choose from the available e-ako, with assessment e-ako restricting access to more difficult material.
 Teachers who create a class for their students gain access to all available e-ako.